Brandon Scott Long: Federal judicial service

 On June 7, 2023, President Joe Biden announced his intent to nominate Long to serve as a United States district judge of the United States District Court for the Eastern District of Louisiana.
+Long was nominated as part of a bipartisan package of nominees which included Jerry Edwards Jr..
 Nine members of the Congressional Black Caucus wrote a letter to President Joe Biden asking him to withdraw the nominations of Long and Jerry Edwards Jr. because the sole Democratic lawmaker from Louisiana, Representative Troy Carter, had not been properly consulted on multiple judicial nominations.
 On June 8, 2023, his nomination was sent to the Senate.
 President Biden nominated Long to the seat vacated by Judge Martin Leach-Cross Feldman, who died on January 26, 2022.
 Soon after the nomination was announced, Senator Bill Cassidy announced his support.
 On July 12, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Republican senators, including Senator Josh Hawley, pressed him on his role as deputy chief of staff to FBI Director Christopher Wray from 2020 to 2021 regarding a federal investigation of Hunter Biden and other allegations about the Justice Department that have angered conservatives.
 On July 12, 2023, U.S. Representative Steven Horsford sent a letter to Senate Judiciary chairman Dick Durbin saying the Congressional Black Caucus would oppose the Senate Judiciary Committee's consideration of Long, pending changes to the committee's "blue slip" policy.
 On September 14, 2023, his nomination was reported out of committee by a 16–5 vote.
 On December 14, 2023, the United States Senate confirmed his nomination by a 64–22 vote.
 He received his judicial commission on December 19, 2023.
 He was sworn in on December 21, 2023.